Monkey patch: Pitfalls

-They can be written with malicious code in order to attack the main program, or each other.
-As an example, in 2009, Giorgio Maone, developer of NoScript, attacked the Adblock Plus extension for Firefox, adding exceptions so that advertisements on his own websites would work.
+A monkey patch can contain malicious code that attacks the program, or other patches.
+For example, in 2009, Giorgio Maone, developer of NoScript, attacked the Adblock Plus extension for Firefox, adding exceptions so that advertisements on his websites would work.
 The offending code also made sure that if the user attempted to remove the exceptions, they would be added again.
-The spat caused widespread anger, leading to a back and forth war between new adblock rules being pushed to users, followed by Maone sabotaging the new ones, which eventually led to Mozilla stepping in to change policies regarding add-ons.
+An escalating war ensued with new adblock rules pushed to users, followed by Maone sabotaging them, which eventually led to Mozilla stepping in to change policies regarding add-ons.

 Examples

-The following Python example monkey-patches the value of Pi from the standard Python math library to make it compliant with the Indiana Pi Bill.
+The following monkey patches the value of pi in the standard Python math library to make it compliant with the Indiana pi bill.